lamtrinhdev/m3-vcg-materials/README.md

 This repo contains all the downloadable materials and projects associated with the **Introduction to Version Control** module in:
 - **[Foundational Tools in Android Course](https://www.kodeco.com/android/paths/foundational-tools-android)**

-This course is part of [Foundational Tools in Android Program](https://www.kodeco.com/android/programs/foundational-tools-android), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).
+This course is part of [Beginning Android & Kotlin](https://www.kodeco.com/android/programs/beginning-android), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).
 - **[Foundational Tools in iOS Course](https://www.kodeco.com/ios/programs/introduction-to-ios/foundational-tools-ios)**

-This course is part of [Introduction to iOS Program](https://www.kodeco.com/ios/programs/introduction-to-ios), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).
+This course is part of [Beginning iOS & Swift Program](https://www.kodeco.com/ios/programs/beginning-ios), which you can take as on-demand bootcamp from [Kodeco](https://www.kodeco.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.